Five Tips for Monitoring Your Cloud Application

 Additionally, we explained how and why correct logging is one of the best sources for key metrics to measure your monitoring goals during development and production of your SaaS service.
 Proper logging on an easy-to-use platform such as Loggly will also help your business harness invaluable intel in real time.
 You can leverage these streams of information for tuning your app, improving your service, and to discover new revenue models.

-Sign up for a free 14-day trial of SolarWinds Loggly to start doing logging right today, and move your SaaS business into the next level of performance control and business intelligence.
+Sign up for a free trial of SolarWinds Loggly to start doing logging right today, and move your SaaS business into the next level of performance control and business intelligence.

 The Loggly and SolarWinds trademarks, service marks, and logos are the exclusive property of SolarWinds Worldwide, LLC or its affiliates.
 All other trademarks are the property of their respective owners.